brianmatthewthomas/generalUtilities/preservation_utilities/README.md

 ![](./media/checksum_screenshot.png)

-Open the resulting transfer_inventiry.csv file using MS Excel to check the folder data is correct.
+Open the resulting transfer_helper.csv file using MS Excel to check the folder data is correct.

 ![](./media/transferCSV_copied.png)
 ### 6. Copy the Transfer Inventory
 Open the MS Excel Archival Transfer Inventory xlsx file.
-In transfer_inventory.csv highlight all rows that have file information.
+In transfer_helper.csv highlight all rows that have file information.

 ![](./media/transferCSV_copied.png)